aphanotus/openEd/BI377.22F.morphometry/README.md

 ### Digital platforms

-This course will make use of several online venues.
-We will collaborate using GitHub, based on the course's page at https://github.com/colby-morphometry/ We will also use a custom Rstudio web server for this course.
+This course will make use of several online venues to collaborate.
+We will also use a custom Rstudio web server for this course.

 ### Grades